Josh Scobey: Post-playing career

 On June 25, 2022, Scobey was promoted to the director of college scouting by the Arizona Cardinals.
+In the 2022 offseason, he was promoted to director of college scouting.
 On May 4, 2024, Scobey and the Cardinals organization parted ways.

+In May of 2024, He was hired by the Jacksonville Jaguars as a senior personnel executive.
+In April 2026, He parted ways with the team.

+On April 29, 2026 it was reported Scobey would be joining the Miami Dolphins front office.

 Personal life

 Scobey is a Buddhist.
 He practices Nichiren Buddhism through the Soka Gakkai International, and has been a practicing Buddhist since he was five years old.